Netacea/cloudflare-worker-template-typescript/README.md

 ```bash
 npm i @netacea/cloudflare@latest
 ```
-- Insert your Netacea API and Secret key into `./src/NetaceaConfig.json`.
 - Ensure you are [logged into wrangler](https://github.com/cloudflare/wrangler#-login).
 - Insert your wrangler credentials into the `wrangler.toml` file in the root directory (you only need to change `account_id`, `route` and `zone_id` - the rest is okay).

+## ⚠️ Configuration

+Configuration can be performed in `NetaceaConfig.json` file which can be found in the `./src`.
+Here you can find three parameters which need to be properly configured in order to run Netacea's Mitigation Service properly.

+  - `apiKey` - is a globally unique identifier required for the integration to call Netacea's APIs.
+  - `secretKey` - is a string that is being used as a key to access hashed cookies.
+It allows secure transmission.
+  - `timeout` - miliseconds used to determine how long to wait for Mitigation Service's response.
+If waiting time exceeds timeout then the call to Mitigation Service is dropped and only response from server is returned.

 ## 💻 Developing
 If you need to extend or enhance the functionality of the Cloudflare Worker, the documentation can be found [here](https://developers.cloudflare.com/workers/).
 Code extensions should be made in `./src/handler.ts` Please ensure that `worker.run(event, originRequest)` and `event.waitUntil(worker.ingest(event.request, response))` are called.

-In the `NetaceaConfig.json` file you can find timeout (in ms) used to determine how long to wait for Mitigation Service's response.
-If waiting time exceeds timeout then the call to Mitigation Service is dropped and only response from server is returned.

 ## ✔ Testing
 - `npm run test` - This will run a set of simple method tests against the worker (see `./tests/handler.test.ts`)